Work from the comfort of your own home

 For the musically gifted, offering lessons to others who want to learn an instrument can be a great source of extra income.
 Unless you're teaching piano, students can bring their own instruments to your home for hour-long lessons.
 Stock up on sheet music or songbooks in varying genres and aimed at various skill levels so you can offer a wide selection for your potential clients.
 Voice lessons can also bring in a lot of money if you market yourself to local high school and community theater groups.

 Are you good with animals?
 Spread the word to friends and neighbors that you're available to watch their pets while the owners go on a vacation or weekend trip.
 Pet owners often feel more comfortable leaving their furry friends in the care of an individual rather than placing pets in a boarding facility, so getting referrals shouldn't be too difficult.
-If you can't commit to lodging animals in your home, consider starting a dog walking, waste cleanup or pet grooming business.
+If you can't commit to lodging animals in your home, consider starting a dog walking or waste cleanup business.

 Ever tried to find child care on a Saturday afternoon?
 Unless you've got a standing relationship with a babysitter – and even then, it can be hard – there are few places you can count on for evening or weekend child care.
 Most states allow you to operate a home child care business and there's little competition and a great need for off-hours care.
 Licensing requirements are different based on your state, but many don't require a license as long as you keep below the minimum number of children.

-During the recession, many companies, especially contractors, had to lay off office workers.
-And, while the economy is recovering, most still can't afford to hire a full-time office assistant.
-That leaves an opportunity for entrepreneurs who want to offer invoicing, bookkeeping, human resources and other clerical services to business owners on a contractual or part-time basis.
+Many small companies simply don't have the time or staff to properly run their billing operations.
+That's where entrepreneurs who want to offer invoicing, bookkeeping, human resources and other clerical services to business owners on a contractual or part-time basis come in.
 With just a laptop and a few clients, you can get the ball rolling from home.

 Business security consultant